yorku-ease/DataMigrationBenchmarkingTool/README.md

   *The Logs Reporter manages, parses, and stores logs to facilitate insight extraction.*

 ## Prerequisites

-For easy setup and deployment, all components of the framework are packaged as Docker containers.
-To run the tool, you'll need to set up five components, each with specific dependencies:
+To streamline the setup and deployment process, all key components of the framework are packaged as Docker containers.
+Each component has specific dependencies that must be installed on the machine where it will be deployed:

-- Data Source Machine
-- Data Target Machine
-- Controller & Migration Engine: Docker
+- **Controller & Migration Engine**: Requires Docker.
-- Kafka Cluster: Docker, Python
-- Databases: Docker <br />
+- **Kafka Cluster**: Requires Docker and Python.
+- **Databases**: Requires Docker.

-While it's possible to deploy everything on one machine, it's recommended to use separate machines, preferably in different locations.
-This setup adds a touch of realism to the migration process, accounting for potential network delays in the evaluation.
+While it's possible to deploy all components on a single machine, it is recommended to deploy them across separate machines, ideally in different locations.
+This setup mirrors real-world conditions, including network delays, which can help provide a more accurate evaluation of the migration process.

 ## Setting up the environment